tenzin-choezin/stock-sentiment-tracking-application/README.md

-# Stock Tracker: All of the Trends, None of the Trolls
+# Stock Sentiment Tracker: All of the Trends, None of the Trolls

 ## Overview: